mustoharin/myblog/frontend/README.md

 - **Modern Blog Homepage** with responsive grid layout and infinite scroll
 - **Advanced Search & Filtering** with real-time tag-based filtering and full-text search
 - **Individual Post View** with view tracking, social sharing, and SEO optimization
-- **Interactive Comment System** with CAPTCHA protection and real-time updates
+- **Unified Comment System** with CAPTCHA protection and real-time updates
+- **Professional User Attribution** with proper fullname/username display
 - **Responsive Design** optimized for desktop, tablet, and mobile devices
-- **Professional Author Attribution** with full name display and author profiles
 - **Accessibility Features** with WCAG 2.1 compliance and keyboard navigation
 - **Performance Optimization** with lazy loading and optimized asset delivery